balaji1974/devops/01 - Docker/README.md

 EXPOSE 5000 -> Expose the application that was built to the outside world on port 5000 CMD python ./launch.py -> run the python file

-docker run -p 5000:5000 -d balaji1974/hello-world-python:0.0.2.RELEASE -> Run the built docker image docker history e66dc383f7a0 -> Display the full history of what happened with the image docker push balaji1974/hello-world-python:0.0.2.RELEASE-> Push the image to the docker hub
+docker build -t balaji1974/hello-world-python:0.0.2.RELEASE . -> (the final dot is the build context) -> Build the docker image docker run -p 5000:5000 -d balaji1974/hello-world-python:0.0.2.RELEASE -> Run the built docker image docker history e66dc383f7a0 -> Display the full history of what happened with the image docker push balaji1974/hello-world-python:0.0.2.RELEASE-> Push the image to the docker hub